Back to Wood Floor Fitting

 We understand perfectly, that this project requires knowledge, expertise, specific skills and tools.
 So next time you decide to schedule a DIY installation project for the weekend, be sure to come back to this article and have a look at the most common mistakes:

 - Being too confident – As we have already mentioned, being too confident about the results you are going to achieve is not exactly your best friend now.
 Of course, there is nothing wrong in believing in yourself and your skills, however, the right approach to a DIY situation is to be realistic.

-- Underestimating the project – In relation to the above said, make sure you are not underestimating the difficulty of the project.
-Wood floor fitting is definitely not like changing a lightbulb, or batteries, although there are many guides online that will tell you that installation of a wooden floor is really not that hard.
+- Underestimating the project – About the above said, make sure you are not underestimating the difficulty of the project.
+Wood floor fitting is not like changing a lightbulb, or batteries, although there are many guides online that will tell you that installation of a wooden floor is not that hard.

 - Skipping preparation – Preparation is equally important as the process itself.
 Checking the condition of the subfloor is a must!
 In case there is something wrong going on with the subfloor and you have not prepared it for the upcoming service, it is almost sure that the fitting service won’t run smoothly and you will end up with a wooden floor struggling with a lot of issues and overall poor condition in general.
 Always make sure that the subfloor is completely dry, levelled, clean.
-You have to check the moisture levels before starting, because the real wood might expand due to high humidity, which will lead to cupping or crowning.
-If there are a high moisture levels you can try to reduce them with better ventilation, if they are still high, then the real wood is just not suitable for your place.
-In order to prevent shrinking and expanding of the wood, you have to leave it at least few days earlier so it can acclimatize with the atmosphere at your property.
-As a natural product it will reacts to the environment at your home.
+You have to check the moisture levels before starting because the real wood might expand due to high humidity, which will lead to cupping or crowning.
+If there are high moisture levels you can try to reduce them with better ventilation, if they are still high, then the real wood is just not suitable for your place.
+To prevent shrinking and expanding of the wood, you have to leave it at least a few days earlier so it can acclimatize with the atmosphere at your property.
+As a natural product, it will react to the environment at your home.